abthahiahmed/aerox/README.md

 }
 ```

 I already mentioned that this is an initial push of the framework.
 More updates are coming.
 Star the repository for updates and support.
+You can also suggest feature idea for this on discussion.

+Thank you so much...